aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ps-to-mbox/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to MBOX?</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store and share documents, and is often used for archiving and printing.
+However, the PDF format is not suitable for emailing, as it is not easily readable by email clients.
+The MBOX format, on the other hand, is a popular email file format that is used by many email clients, such as Mozilla Thunderbird, Apple Mail, and Microsoft Outlook.
+Therefore, it is necessary to convert PDF documents to MBOX format in order to make them readable by email clients.

-For a Python developer, who is trying to add a PS to MBOX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
+<h2>How Aspose.Total helps for PS to MBOX Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs that can be used to automate the conversion process from PDF to MBOX.
+The [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of the Aspose.Total package makes this conversion easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into MBOX format.
+This process is simple and efficient, and can be used to quickly convert PDF documents to MBOX format.

+In conclusion, Aspose.Total for Python via .NET is an ideal solution for Python developers who are looking to add a PS to MBOX conversion feature within their application.
+It provides a comprehensive set of APIs that can be used to automate the conversion process from PDF to MBOX.
+The two step process is simple and efficient, and can be used to quickly convert PDF documents to MBOX format.

 {{% /blocks/products/pf/feature-page-summary %}}